dozmert/Security-Labs/TryHackMe/Vunversity/readme.md

 ```
 From here we can see that the http server is running `Apache` on port `3333`.
 For the purposes of this box, we do not need to do any more passive recon and can move into actively enumerating the application.

 This was the first time I've used `gobuster` and it ended up being very simple and easy to use.
 I used a publicly available wordlist that I found to be quite extensive and will be definitely coming back to use it for this type of purpose.
-The wordlist used was `httparchive_directories_1m_2021_04_28.txt` which can be found here: https://wordlists.assetnote.io/
+The wordlist used was `httparchive_directories_1m_2021_04_28.txt` which can be found [here](https://wordlists.assetnote.io/).
 ```bash
 gobuster dir -u http://<Target-IP>:3333 -w <wordlist>
 ```